 also of note was the song Stole My Car, a parody of the original which hit the Australasian airwaves in 1996.
 Created by Rotorua radio DJ DJ Dene Young, it was a huge airplay smash.

-At one time it was considered to release the parody as a free bonus with a re-issue of the original and it was thought that it would've likely driven the record back to number one.
-This was vetoed as Pauly was offended by the content of the parody, so Stole My Car remains unreleased.
+At one time consideration was given to releasing the parody as a free bonus with a re-issue of the original, and it was thought that it would've likely driven How Bizarre back to number one.
+This was vetoed as Pauly was offended by the content of the parody, so Stole My Car remains unreleased although we have released the song to YouTube.

 at the bottom is the first draft of the sleeve